 Condenser mics are better for softer vocals, but their cardioid pickups can also handle a strong guitar.

 Don’t forget that ALL condensers require phantom power.
-Batteries not included, nor accepted!
+Batteries are not included nor accepted!

 Keep in mind that MOST condenser microphones are cardioid patterns anyway, but it never hurts to check!
-(We’ve already checked both mics here.
+(I’ve already checked both mics here.
 No worries.)

 What Else Will I Need?